DOAJ/doaj/cms/pages/preservation/index.md

 - Your content is licensed with a CC BY licence (sometimes, we will accept less open licenses).
 - The copyright of published content remains with the author.

 DOAJ is committed to providing the JASPER service free of charge.
-Since the JASPER service is currently free of charge*, we will analyse the financial status of journals or publishers quite closely.
+Since the JASPER service is currently free of charge, we will analyse the financial status of journals or publishers quite closely.
 We reserve the right not to include a journal or a publisher in JASPER if we think it is or could be supported or funded by an organisation capable of covering the costs of long-term preservation.
 This is a necessary step while JASPER remains free of charge.

-*other partners reserve the right to change this

 ## To apply